city41/ardynia/README.md

 ## How to build - Arduino IDE

 It should build just as-is in the Arduino IDE.
 If not, please let me know.

-**NOTE:** Ardynia is being developed using Arduino IDE version 1.8.5.
-Version 1.8.6 produces a binary that is too large!
+I have had success building the game with 1.8.5 and 1.8.6.
+I now use 1.8.6 for developing the game.

 ## How to build - Makefile